romerojunior/blog/_posts/2021-10-18-terraform-cdk.md

 pattern as an alternative to **declarative approaches** (where we describe an intended goal rather than the steps to reach that goal).

-Allowing engineers to pragmatically build and maintain cloud resources, using well-known programming languages, such as TypeScript brought CDKs to the spotlight.
+Allowing engineers to pragmatically build and maintain cloud resources using well-known programming languages such as TypeScript quickly brought CDKs to the spotlight.

 ## Approach